droid-php/droid-doc/doc/configuration-reference/group.md

 Each member of the Group may define their own rules to augment those defined here.

-Please see the [Firewall rule configuration][conf-fw] for the configuration of firewall rules.
+Please see the [Firewall Rule Configuration][conf-fw] for the configuration of firewall rules.

 [conf-fw]: </configuration-reference/firewall-rule.html> "Firewall rule configuration"